dinhngocdung/easyengine-notes/content/notes/change-to-easyengine.md

 ---
-title: So sánh sự khác biệt khi chuyển sang EasyEngine 4
+title: Differences When Switching to EasyEngine 4
 next: first-page
 ---
-# Differences When Switching to EasyEngine 4

 If you're not familiar with Docker, no worries—EasyEngine 4 handles everything for you.
 You just need to use it with a few considerations about the differences and how you intervene compared to a traditional LEMP stack.
 However, taking some time to understand basic Docker concepts will be immensely helpful when operating EasyEngine.
 It will also make your work more interesting.